Chinmay-002/mdp-algo/README.md

 `HALF_TURNS`: The number of grid squares the robot moves for a half turn on each axis.
 This must be tuned based on real robot movement.

-For more on turning the hardware movements to fit software requirements, see the [`tools/movement.py`](https://github.com/Chinmay-002/mdp-algo/blob/main/tools/movement.py) for the `CommandGenerator`
+For more on tuning the hardware movements to fit software requirements, see the [`tools/movement.py`](https://github.com/Chinmay-002/mdp-algo/blob/main/tools/movement.py) for the `CommandGenerator` class.

 ### Deprecated hyperparams: